SquirrelsMcGee/GDis-server/README.md

 My personal custom Discord bot featuring local AI LLM integrations with web search.

-No releases nor instructiosn are provided.
-Do not steal this code without asking.
+No releases nor instructions are provided.
+Please do not use without attributing.

 _p.s.
 This is for fun, for me, and I don't care._